openalea-incubator/cn-wheat/doc/source/index.rst

 Contact
 =======

-For any question, please submitit to https://github.com/openalea-incubator/WheatFspm/issues.
+For any question, please submit to https://github.com/openalea-incubator/WheatFspm/issues.

 Versioning